Kaleidophon/deep-significance/README_RAW.md

 ![](img/aso.png)

 ASO returns a value $\epsilon_\text{min}$, which expresses the amount of violation of stochastic order.
 If
-$\epsilon_\text{min} < 0.5$, A is stochastically dominant over B in more cases than vice versa, and the corresponding algorithm can be declared as superior.
+$\epsilon_\text{min} < 0.5$, A is stochastically dominant over B in more cases than vice versa, then the corresponding algorithm can be declared as superior.
 We can also interpret $\epsilon_\text{min}$ as a *confidence score*.
-The lower it is, the more sure we can be that A is better than B. Note: **ASO does not consider p-values.** Instead, the null hypothesis formulated as
+The lower it is, the more sure we can be that A is better than B. Note: **ASO does not compute p-values.** Instead, the null hypothesis formulated as

 $$
 H_0: \epsilon_\text{min} \ge 0.5
 $$

 If we want to be more confident about the result of ASO, we can also set the rejection threshold to be lower than 0.5.
-Furthermore, the confidence level $\alpha$ is determined as an input argument when running ASO and actively influence the resulting $\epsilon_\text{min}$.
+Furthermore, the significance level $\alpha$ is determined as an input argument when running ASO and actively influence the resulting $\epsilon_\text{min}$.